-Maintains the body’s electrolyte balance and acid/alkali levels in cells and tissues.
+- Maintains the body’s electrolyte balance and acid/alkali levels in cells and tissues.

-  - It also plays an important role in heart, skeletal, and smooth muscle contraction, making it an important nutrient for normal heart, digestive, and muscular function.
+- It also plays a role in heart, skeletal, and smooth muscle contraction, making it an essential nutrient for heart, digestive, and muscular function.

 Hyperkalemia occurs due to decreased potassium excretion via the urine.
 Normal blood values for potassium are 3.5-5.8 mmol/L

 Decreased urinary excretion is the most common cause of hyperkalemia in cats due to kidney failure.
 It is the role of the kidneys to remove excess potassium from the blood via the urine if they are no longer functioning as efficiently potassium levels can build up.

 These occur when crystals or stones lodge in the urethra.
 Urine is unable to pass the blockage, causing it to build up in the bladder.
 Once this occurs, the kidneys stop functioning/or become less efficient, and again, blood levels of potassium build up.
 Males are more prone to developing urinary blockages due to their narrower urethra.

 Trauma (such as being hit by a car or a fall from a height) or urinary blockage.
 Fluid leaks into the abdomen, causing a build-up of toxic wastes, including potassium.
-Obviously, once the bladder is ruptured, urine can no longer be excreted from the body, making the problem worse.
+Once the bladder is ruptured, urine can no longer be excreted from the body, making the problem worse.

 This condition develops when blood glucose can’t get into the cells for energy due to lack of insulin.
 The body breaks down fat as an alternate energy sauce, which causes the blood to become too acidic and hyperglycemia (high blood sugar).
 Acidosis and hyperglycemia can cause potassium to move from the cells and into the blood circulation.